 Step 6 – Create a Tomcat Systemd Unit File

 Tomcat provides bash scripts to start, stop service.
-But, to make it simple, create a start-up script to manage Tomcat as systemd service.
+But, to make it simple, create a start-up script to manage Tomcat as a systemd service.
 Let’s create a tomcat.service file with the following content:

 sudo nano /etc/systemd/system/tomcat.service